Tis1201/data_fs04/docs/architecture/device/mqtt/DEVICE_PRECLAIM.md

 When a device boots in the field for the first time, it only knows the factory credentials.
-It uses the **existing factory MQTT flow**; pre-claim simply changes how the worker handles `get.pin`.
+It uses the **existing factory MQTT flow**; pre-claim simply changes how the worker handles `get.pin` and how the claim is kicked off.

 1. **Mint factory MQTT credentials & connect**
    - Device calls the factory mint endpoint using its embedded factory key.